henrypp/simplewall/README.md

 ### Installation:
 When install rules, you can choose two modes:
-- Permanent rules.
-Rules are working until you <a href="#uninstall">disable it manually</a>.
+- Permanent rules - rules are working until you <a href="#uninstall">disable it manually</a>.
-- Temporary rules.
-Rules are reset after the next reboot.
+- Temporary rules - rules are reset after the next reboot.

 ### Uninstall:
 When you uninstall simplewall, all previously configured filters stay alive in system.
 To remove all filters created by simplewall, start simplewall and press "Disable filters" button.

 ### Command line:
-List of arguments for `simplewall.exe`:

 ~~~
 -install - enable filtering.
--install -temp - enable filtering until reboot.
+-install -temp - enable filtering until next reboot.
 -install -silent - enable filtering without prompt.
 -uninstall - remove all installed filters.
 ~~~